-The first of an eight-day practice celebrating National Poetry Month and inspired by Br.
+Enjoy this practice as a stand-alone experience or as the first of an eight-day series celebrating National Poetry Month and inspired by Br.
 David's appreciation of and experience with haiku.

 A Haiku doesn’t talk about an experience;